 A glossary with all of the Spanish vocabulary introduced in each story is at the end of the book.
 Early in the first story, there is a short list of the vocabulary for greetings and numbers to get children started, but generally, the vocabulary is introduced within the stories.

-Later in the book, you are encouraged to have a piñata party.
-The book includes a song with both lyrics and music that can be sung while hitting the piñata.
+Later in the book you are encouraged to have a piñata party.
+The book includes both lyrics and music for a song that can be sung while hitting the piñata.

 The mask-making lesson explains how such masks are used in Mexico then gives complete instructions with patterns for children to make their own masks with tagboard and dry beans.

 ¡Hola!
 Let’s Learn Spanish is not intended to be a complete course, but it helps children start to become comfortable and familiar with Spanish without any pressure.
 Even children who cannot yet read can listen and repeat.
 Some of the interactive activities can also be done without requiring children to read.
 This means that you should be able to use it with children of various ages, probably up through about age ten.